illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 1. There’s a huge volume of people.

-2. Only managers can evaluate for potential.
+2. Only managers can evaluate potential.

 3. No clear definition of leadership potential.